 If you are getting plenty of sleep and there haven’t been any significant changes to your lifestyle, and you are still waking up tired every morning there might be a deeper, less obvious problem.
-It might be a hormonal issue, so read this testosterone guide.
+It might be a hormonal issue.
 If that doesn’t seem to fit, visit your doctor for some tests as fatigue can be a symptom of various health issues.

 We often have a cup of coffee in the afternoon when we are starting to get tired.
 Or first thing in the morning to kick start our day.
 While this can be effective, drinking too much caffeine can start to have the opposite effect.
 Your body becomes dependent on it, so you’ll struggle to feel right without it.
 You may struggle to get to sleep when you go to bed, and you might find yourself having massive slumps after the initial buzz.
 Try reducing the amount of caffeine you drink to see if it makes a difference.

 Both too much and too little exercise can make you tired.
 If you’ve recently increased your activity levels, you may feel achy and tired for a while, until your body adjusts.
 But, it will, and then you’ll feel better.
 If you are tired and not getting any exercise, try slowly building up your activity.
 Try walking instead of driving, have a go at the couch to 5k running program, or join the gym.
 Just remember to build up slowly instead of pushing yourself too hard.